zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/inductive_miner.md

 ### Sequence Split

 The sequence split does split each trace in multiple subtraces and each subtrace will be assigned to a sublog.
-The algorithm starts with the first partition and an empty trace.
-While an event is part of the partition, the event will be added to the trace and the next element is checked.
-Should the element not be part of the trace, then the trace will be added to the sublog of the partition and a new empty trace will be created.
-The algorithm goes to the next partition and checks the event like described previously.
+The algorithm starts with the first partition and an empty subtrace.
+While an event is part of the partition, the event will be added to the subtrace and the next element of the trace is checked.
+Should the element not be part of the partition, then the subtrace will be added to the sublog of the partition and a new empty subtrace will be created.
+The algorithm advances to the next partition and checks the event as previously described.
 This is done, until the full trace has been traversed.
-Should a trace not contain any events of a partition, then an empty log is added to the sublog of the partition.
+Should a trace not contain any events of a partition, then an empty trace is added to the sublog of the partition.

 ### Parallel Split